pwafire/pwafireapp/docs/README.md

 #### [What you will need]()

-This lab requires Node.js.
+[PWA Fire App](https://pwafire.org/developer/app) requires Node.js.
 Install the latest long term support (LTS) version if you have not already.

 Make sure you have all this checked before we start;

   - Connection to the internet